somebyte/board-mh-tiny-examples/00-led/README.md

-In this example, the LED (D0) is simply turns on.
+In this example, the LED (D0) is simply turned on.
 ```
 $ make
 $ make load